RezSat/ike/README.md

 ## Project Description

 As the name suggests, Ike is an AI-powered Answer Engine.
 However, this Answer Engine is specifically tailored for the G.C.E.
 O/L specification.
-Now, explaining what that entails might be as tricky as quantum physics, so let me walk you through my process to shed some light on it.
+Now, explaining what that entails might be as tricky hehe, so let me walk you through my process to shed some light on it.

 First, I went on a digital treasure hunt and snagged the freely available textbooks from the [Educational Publication Department](http://www.edupub.gov.lk/BooksDownload.php) of Sri Lanka.
 I grabbed the Grade-9, Grade-10, and Grade-11 textbooks since the G.C.E.
 O/L examination relies heavily on these three grades.
 These textbooks covered subjects like: